quailjs/quail/docs/tests/inputElementsDontHaveAlt.rst

 .. php:class:: inputElementsDontHaveAlt

-<p>Because of inconsistencies in how user agents use the "alt" attribute
+Because of inconsistencies in how user agents use the "alt" attribute